Port au Prince (1790 ship)

 Port au Prince was built in France in 1790.
 The British Royal Navy captured her in 1793 off Port-au-Prince, Haiti.
-Her original name is currently unknown, but her new owners named her for her place of capture.
-She became a letter of marque, slave ship, and privateer cum whaler.
+Her original name was General Dumourier; her new owners named her for her place of capture.
+She became a letter of marque, slave ship in the triangular trade in enslaved people, and privateer cum whaler.
 In 1806 she anchored at a Tongan island where the local inhabitants massacred most of her crew and then scuttled her.

 Career

-Port au Princes origins are obscure.
-Although she appears to have been pierced for a large number of guns, perusal of a compendium of French naval vessels for the period 1786–1861 does not yield any likely candidates.
-She first appears in Lloyd's Register in 1794 with the notes that she was built in 1790, and was a French prize.
+On 11 April 1793, HMS Ganges was part of the squadron commanded by Admiral John Gell.
+The squadron captured two vessels, one from San Jago, and the privateer Général Dumourier.